Project516/YTDL/README.md

-uhh this is a local youtube downloader in a single html file
+uhh this is a local youtube downloader in a single html file idk if it works anymore

-have fun lol
+have fun i guess

 **Credits**